 The best way to beat the bad people at their game is to think like them, which is exactly what ethical hackers do.
 Companies hire ethical hackers – also known as white hat hackers – to find ways to penetrate their systems and expose vulnerabilities malicious hackers will want to exploit.
 However, unlike malicious hackers, ethical hackers have permission to attack a system for the purpose of securing it.

 Someone needs to oversee the maintenance of a company’s computer system, and that someone is the security architect.
 Like an ethical hacker, a security architect needs to anticipate what malicious hackers will do, but their tasks are more focused on analyzing possible threats, then designing and strategizing ways to combat those.

 Criminals leave trails with which they can be caught.
 This is true for even for digital crimes.
 Thus, in the aftermath of a cyber-attack, a digital forensics expert needs to come in and study any trace left behind by the perpetrator.
-The expert’s findings will not only help catch the criminal, but will also help prevent future attacks.
+The expert’s findings may not only help catch the criminal, but may also help prevent future attacks.

 In technology, cryptography refers to the practice of converting readable data into a masked code to make it safe to transmit over networks.
 The encryption ensures the data can’t be accessed or intercepted while in transmission.
 Even in storage, the data should also stay safe, so encryption is also necessary at this stage.
 Thus, cryptographers are responsible for writing algorithms meant to protect sensitive data.

 Chief Information Security Officer

 You have the CEO, CSO, CIO, and now you also have the CISO who is responsible for implementing organization-wide policies meant to protect the assets and technologies of the company they work for.
 As a C-suite director, the CISO should have a balanced blend of business and technology skills, because their decisions involve technology but have a direct impact on business.